lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 will show the modified lines in it.

 1.
-Ground state calculation is carried out in gndstate.f90.
+Ground state calculation is carried out in gndstate.f90 (gndstate.f90 is not touched).
 When dft+u is turned on, it will first generate a density matrix then the potential matrix, with this two lines: call gendmatmt call genvmatmt